dojo/docs/dojox/charting.rst

 The Chart Legend Widget
 -----------------------
-You can add a legend widget to your charts using dojox.charting.widget.Legend.
+You can add a legend widget to your charts using dojox/charting/widget/Legend.
 The legend automatically takes on the shape markers and colors of the chart to which it is attached.
 By default the Legend widget uses the "legend" parameter of a series.
 It reverts to the "name" parameter if legend is not specified.

 For a pie chart, the behavior of a Legend is different: if the chart was specified with an array of numbers, it will use numbers.
 Otherwise it will check object properties in the following order: "legend", "text", and the numeric value.

 Interactive Legend Widget
 -------------------------
-An interactive legend for all dojo charts that allows the end-user to click and select/deselect which of the chart series should be displayed on the chart.
-And series will be highlighted when corresponding legend icon is hovered.
+An interactive legend for all dojo charts that allows the end-user to click and select/deselect which of the chart series should be displayed/hidden on the chart.
+With the legend series will also be highlighted when corresponding legend icon is hovered.
 By default the border and the body of series vanished when series deselected, you can set "outline" as "true" to keep the border of vanished series.
-The declaration of interactive legend is as follows.
+The declaration of interactive legend is as follows:

 .. js ::